Felicito Payumo: Early life and career

 Born in Dinalupihan, Bataan, Payumo graduated valedictorian from the Northern Bataan Institute.
 He studied at the Ateneo de Manila University, where he completed his Bachelor of Science, Major in Economics, cum laude.
 He held an MBA from Harvard Business School on an S.C.
 Johnson Scholarship.
 He completed the Executive Program for Leaders in Development at the John F. Kennedy School of Government.

 He worked in the private sector for more than twenty years, including stints at Procter and Gamble Philippines, Mobil Corporation in New York, and Engineering Equipment Incorporated, where he served as president before venturing into politics.

 As legislator, he was voted as one of "Top 10 Congressmen" from the 8th to the 10th Congress.
 He was principal author of the Build, Operate, and Transfer Law, the Philippine Economic Zone Authority (PEZA) Law, and the Act converting the military bases into special economic zones.
 He served as chairman of the Committee on Public Works during the 8th Congress and chairman of the Committee on Economic Affairs during the 9th and 10th Congress.

 Personal life and death

-Payumo was married to Daisy Sison of Naga, Camarines Sur.
-They had five children.
+Payumo was married to Daisy Sison, a native of Naga, Camarines Sur.
+The couple maintained a long family life together and had five children.
+Throughout his public service and private sector career, he was known to keep his family life largely private, with limited public disclosure of personal details.